Deck Privacy Screen Tutorial

 This would make the screen too tall – extending above the top of the arbor, or below the deck.
 We decided to use just 2 doubles.
 With just two sets the screen would measurement 32 1/2″ wide by 78 1/2″ tall, just under 7′).

-To attached the shutter screen to the deck we secured the outside edges of the shutters to 2×2’s (Mr. Charmer bought a 10 foot, 2×4, and ripped them down to 2×2).
+To attached the shutter screen to the deck we secured the outside edges of the shutters to 2×2’s (Mr. C bought one 10 footers, 2×4, and ripped them down to 2×2).

-Next we attached 10′ – 2×2 (our deck height) to the white painted shutters along both long sides with glue and nails.
+Next, we attached the 10′ – 2×2 (our deck height) to the white painted shutters along both long sides with glue and nails.

 You can see we started playing around with the screen (tall green shutter on left).
 After attaching the shutters to the 2×2’s we lifted it up in place to see how it looked.
 Even though it looked great, it just wasn’t WIDE enough.
-We though about attaching the left over set (bought 6 sets of 2, and above is 4 sets of 2, leaving 1 set of 2 leftover).
+We thought about attaching the leftover set (bought 6 sets of 2, and above is 4 sets of 2, leaving 1 sets of 2 leftovers).
 But it just didn’t look right.

 Please don’t judge me, (never expected anyone to see this picture) this was Christmas last year, and blogging was just a twinkle in my eye!
 See in the back corner, to the right of the Christmas tree are the green shutters.

-Then we again attached the single tall shutter to another set of 2×2’s to the outer edges.
+Then we again attached both tall shutters to another set of 2×2’s to the outer edges.
 After attaching we went to hang the screen up, and it seemed a little “wobbly”.
 To fix this we decided to attached bracing.

-We put braces on the sides and across the top and bottom of the screen (no picture of additional braces).
+After braces were added on both sides and across the top and bottom of the screen (no picture of additional braces).
 Doing this really made a solid piece.

-We attached then to the top, back side of the arbor and at the bottom of the deck.
+Then we attached them to the top, the back side of the arbor and at the bottom of the deck.